 ENgaging LAtino Communities in Education (ENLACE) is a grassroots initiative dedicated to empowering marginalized Hispanic/Latino communities through a comprehensive pre-school through graduate/professional educational pipeline.
 ENLACE sustains and increases learning opportunities and the degree of engagement among constituents at every level of education, beginning in early elementary school and culminating with college- and graduate-level education.

-ENLACE endeavors to reduce the Hispanic dropout rates in grades P-12 by helping to create state-wide systemic change throughout a P-20 educational pipeline and, therefore, contributes to increasing the number of Hispanic students successfully graduating from institutions of higher education.
-In collaboration with the state department of education, higher education dept, as well as many legislators, as well as Governor Bill Richardson.
-ENLACE also sets out to institutionalize culturally rooted best practices in classrooms across New Mexico.
+ENLACE endeavors to reduce the Hispanic dropout rates in grades P-12 by helping to create statewide systemic change throughout a P-20 educational pipeline and, therefore, contribute to increasing the number of Hispanic students successfully graduating from institutions of higher education.
+ENLACE works in collaboration with the state Department of Education, Higher Education Department, as well as many legislators.
+ENLACE also sets out to institutionalize culturally-rooted best practices in classrooms across New Mexico.
 Other long-term goals involve policy work to mobilize Hispanic/Latino communities to continue advocating for improvements in educational opportunities for their youths and importing cultural competence into the school culture through parental input.